iGEMDuesseldorf/Website2025/docs/tutorial-basics/create-a-blog-post.md

 sidebar_position: 3
 ---

-# Create a Blog Post
+# Create two Blog Posts

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...